fenderdigital/platform-exercise/README.md

 **README**

 Please include:
-- a readme file that explains your thinking
+- A readme file that explains your thinking
-- how to setup and run the project
+- How to set up and run the project
-- if you chose to use a database, include instructions on how to set that up
+- If you choose to use a database, include instructions on how to set that up
-- if you have tests, include instructions on how to run them
+- If you have tests, include instructions on how to run them
-- a description of what enhancements you might make if you had more time.
+- A description of what enhancements you might make if you had more time.

 **Additional Info**

 - We expect this project to take a few hours to complete
-- You can use Rails/Sinatra, Python, Go, node.js or shiny-new-framework X, as long as you tell us why you chose it and how it was a good fit for the challenge.
+- You can use Python, Go, Node.js, or shiny-new-framework X, as long as you tell us why you chose it and how it was a good fit for the challenge.
-- Feel free to use whichever database you'd like; we suggest Postgres.
+- You can use whichever database you'd like.
 - Bonus points for security, specs, etc.
 - Do as little or as much as you like.

-Please fork this repo and commit your code into that fork.
-Show your work and process through those commits.
+Please fork this repo and commit your code to it.
+Then, you can show your work and process through those commits.